KazukiChikito/React-Tutorial-Notes/1 React Basics.md

 In order to use React in production, you need `npm` and Node.js installed.

-- Step 1: Go to [Node.js](https://nodejs.org) and install the latest version.
+- Go to [Node.js](https://nodejs.org) and install the latest version.
-- Step 2: Open the terminal and type `npm -v` and `node -v` to check the version.
+- Open the terminal and type `npm -v` and `node -v` to check the version.

-A few checking beforehand:
+A few checkings beforehand:

-- Step 3: Type `npm uninstall -g create-react-app` and uninstall any older version of `create-react-app`.
+- Type `npm uninstall -g create-react-app` to uninstall any older version of `create-react-app`.
-- Step 4: Type `npm install tar@latest -g` to install the latest version of `tar` globally.
+- Type `npm install tar@latest -g` to install the latest version of `tar` globally.

-- Step 5: Finally, type `npm install -g npx` to install `npx`.
+Finally, type `npm install -g npx` to install `npx`.

 ### 2. Setting up a React Environment